-Speaking candidly on his Liverpool exit in a recent interview with former teammate Jamie Carragher on The Greatest Game podcast, Owen opened up on his Anfield departure and how he always intended to return to the Reds – a move which almost came to fruition just a year later.
+Speaking candidly on his Liverpool exit in an interview with former teammate Jamie Carragher on The Greatest Game podcast, Owen opened up on his Anfield departure and how he always intended to return to the Reds – a move which almost came to fruition just a year later.

 “You know the pain I was going through when I was deciding whether to go or stay but I was just thinking, do what Rushy (Ian Rush) did, go for a year, come back.”